robzed/spectrum_basic_mandelbrot/README.md

 The string-base is required so that the Sinclair BASIC match.
 The strict bool so we can use bool in complex expressions like Sinclair BASIC.

-# Loading the slow Sinclair BASIC version:
+# Loading the slow Sinclair BASIC version

 Load the tap file into an emulator, for example Fuse.
 The tape should load into a 48K or 128K machine.
 It should also load into a Spectrum Next - although this hasn't been tested.